 You’ll get the ultimate in build quality and high end fit and finish with this model from Gibson.
 Tones are incredible, and thanks to the standard PLEK finishing, playability is beyond compare.

-There’s no way we could compile a list of the best Les Paul style guitars without including the real McCoy, the Gibson Les Paul Studio.
+There’s no way we could compile a list of the best Les Paul-style guitars without including the real McCoy, the Gibson Les Paul Studio.
 No matter how many times you do it, there’s something special about unboxing a Gibson, so the whole experience was quite exciting.
-Inside the outer box, we found a plush, well padded Gibson branded gig bag, and inside was a beautiful Les Paul Studio.
+Inside the outer box, we found a plush, well-padded Gibson-branded gig bag and inside was a beautiful Les Paul Studio.

-The set mahogany neck had a SlimTaper profile, making it extremely comfortable for almost all players, and giving it lightning speed at both ends.
-The rosewood fretboard was absolutely perfect; properly hydrated with great feel, and stunning looks.
+The set mahogany neck had a SlimTaper profile, making it extremely comfortable for almost all players and giving it lightning speed at both ends.
+The rosewood fretboard was absolutely perfect; properly hydrated with great feel and stunning looks.

-We were delighted to see that the Studio was PLEK’d right from the factory – a service that can cost as much as $300 by itself (and presents a clear upgrade from the Epiphone version of the Studio).
-The results were noticeable, with some of the best out of the box fretwork we’ve ever encountered.
+We were delighted to see the Studio was PLEK’d right from the factory, a service that can cost as much as $300 by itself (and presents a clear upgrade from the Epiphone version of the Studio).
+The results were noticeable, with some of the best out-of-the-box fretwork we’ve ever encountered.

-The weight relieved body was mahogany, and it had a solid flamed maple cap – the classic Les Paul recipe.
-Despite the weight relief, it still rang out for days, and the grain of the maple peering through the translucent Red Wine tint looked amazing.
+The weight-relieved body was mahogany, and it had a solid flamed maple cap, the classic Les Paul recipe.
+Despite the weight relief, it still rang out for days and the grain of the maple peering through the translucent Red Wine tint looked amazing.
 Being a studio model, it had a proper carved top, giving it classic looks and great playability.

-Interestingly, it featured coil splitting pickups, giving it a whole extra bank of single coil quack on top of the fat, growling humbucker tones from the Gibson 490R in the neck and Gibson 498T in the bridge position.
-Even without the coil splitting, this Studio handled practically every genre with ease, but the extra versatility made this guitar a real weapon.
+Interestingly, it featured coil-splitting pickups, giving it a whole extra bank of single-coil quack on top of the fat, growling humbucker tones from the Gibson 490R in the neck and Gibson 498T in the bridge position.
+Even without the coil-splitting, this Studio handled practically every genre with ease, but the extra versatility made this guitar a real weapon.

-Tuning stability was fantastic, and the chrome Grover tuners turned as smoothly as you’d expect.
-We loved the action right out of the box, and thanks to the PLEKing, the intonation was perfect.
+Tuning stability was fantastic and the chrome Grover tuners turned as smoothly as you’d expect.
+We loved the action right out of the box and thanks to the PLEKing, the intonation was perfect.

 Verdict: While it’s notably more expensive than the other models on test, if you have the means to go for a Gibson Les Paul Studio, we highly recommend doing so.
-The fit and finish were absolutely phenomenal, and the nitro lacquer will age beautifully over time.
+The fit and finish were absolutely phenomenal and the nitro lacquer will age beautifully over time.
 We loved how it sounded, with glassy cleans and aggressive punch when played with high gain.
-When it comes to Les Paul style guitars, you can’t really do much better than an actual Paul.
+When it comes to Les Paul-style guitars, you can’t really do much better than an actual Paul.

 A hard hitting Les Paul style guitar with close ties to the original Gibson.